falll campus

 Physical Education and Health Electives

-All PE Electives require completion of PE I and PE II prior to enrolling.
+All PE Electives require completion of one PE credit.
 There is a state maximum of 8 credits that can be earned in PE Electives.

 Current Health Issues, 1 semester, 1 credit Course #3508